The Fantastic FourA team of four scientists and pilots who were caught up in a cosmic anomaly and given strange powers as a result of the exposure.

 - Adaptational Intelligence: Sue is a genetics researcher in the movie—something she isn't in the comics.
 However, this sort of falls under Informed Ability as stated below.

 - Adaptational Wimp: Sue is the most powerful member of the Fantastic Four in the comics.
 While not necessarily useless in the movies, she isn't the powerhouse her comic counterpart is either.
+Possibly a third movie would have remedied that.

 - Affectionate Nickname: Ben calls her "Suzie" often—a sign of their close relationship, even after her break-up with Reed.